Keep updated with phanganist.com by following our Facebook page.

 When you perform Muay Thai, you master self-defence techniques, such as how to protect yourself.
-You learn it as a sport and your whole body is working out, but it is still beneficial for your fitness.
-Of course, you can continue to fight in the future because it can be a lucrative career or continue just for fun.
+You learn it as a sport, and your whole body works out, but it is still beneficial for your fitness.
+Of course, you can continue fighting in the future because it can be a lucrative career or just for fun.

 Muay Thai has been practised in Thailand for thousands of years after Thai ancestors taught the younger generation how to protect the country from invaders.
-Muay Thai utilizes different sections of the human body as natural arms, including fists, ankles, elbows, and knees.
+Muay Thai utilises different human body sections as natural arms, including fists, ankles, elbows, and knees.
 It can be used effectively in both close and long-range situations.
 Instead of carrying traditional boxing gloves, Thai boxers will cover their hands in cotton for the first Muay Thai tournaments.
-The matches will still take place, with a rope circle indicating the limits instead of a perimeter.
+The matches will still occur, with a rope circle indicating the limits instead of a perimeter.
 These practices can influence how modern Muay Thai rules are developed today.

-Muay Thai has become a popular sport all over the world, thanks to films like Ong Bak and Kickboxer featuring Claude-Jean Van Damme.
+Muay Thai has become a popular sport worldwide, thanks to films like Ong Bak and Kickboxer featuring Claude-Jean Van Damme.
 Muay Thai tournaments are organized in almost every nation as a martial art, a hobby, and general health.
-Muay Thai is considered the most strong attacking style for stand-up strikers.
-Given Muay Thai's successful characteristics, it's not shocking that it's becoming increasingly common around the world.
+Muay Thai is considered the most attacking solid style for stand-up strikers.
+Given Muay Thai's successful characteristics, it's not shocking that it's becoming increasingly common worldwide.

 You may have seen a lot of gyms and Muay Thai stadiums when travelling across Thailand, but none are as picturesque as the ones we have here on the island.
 Muay Thai Boxing is Thailand's national competition, as you already know.
 You may have also seen footage of people fighting, but have you ever considered doing it yourself?

-Since it would feel something like a boot camp or a course that lasts longer than one day, gyms often offer their visitors a place to hang.
-So, if you're looking to stay busy while on the island, try something new and learn about Thailand's favourite sport (if meditation or jogging in the sun is not your stuff).
-It will be a very demanding experience, but one that will be well worth it.
+Since it would feel like a boot camp or a course that lasts longer than one day, gyms often offer visitors a place to hang.
+So, if you want to stay busy on the island, try something new and learn about Thailand's favourite sport (if meditation or jogging in the sun is not your stuff).
+It will be a very demanding experience, but it will be well worth it.

-People who have spent a lot of time doing Muay Thai swear by how effective it is at losing weight and sculpting the body.
-This is unsurprising given the fact that Muay Thai is a full-body workout that works in a variety of major muscle groups.
+People who have spent a lot of time doing Muay Thai swear by its effectiveness in losing weight and sculpting the body.
+This is unsurprising given that Muay Thai is a full-body workout that works in various major muscle groups.

-Muay Thai training involves a number of athletic routines and workouts, such as running, jumping rope, kickboxing, and shadowboxing.
+Muay Thai training involves several athletic routines and workouts, such as running, jumping rope, kickboxing, and shadowboxing.
 Through mixing aerobic and anaerobic exercises in 60 to 90 minutes of Muay Thai exercise, you will lose 1,000 to 1,200 calories in one session.
-This shows that Muay Thai is an ideal way to shed stubborn weight while still growing stamina, strengthening cardiac wellbeing, and toning the muscles.
+This shows that Muay Thai is an ideal way to shed stubborn weight while still growing stamina, strengthening cardiac well-being, and toning the muscles.

 Taking Muay Thai classes and training on a regular basis is a perfect way to develop your self-discipline.
-You'll be empowered and empowered to stick to your fitness schedule and exercise while you develop new techniques and methods and see yourself moving toward your fitness goals.
-Slowly yet surely, you can develop better habits and improve your self-discipline.
+You'll be empowered to stick to your fitness schedule and exercise while you develop new techniques and methods and see yourself moving toward your fitness goals.
+Slowly, you can create better habits and improve your self-discipline.

-Muay Thai not only teaches you how to defend yourself, but it also teaches you how to maintain your composure, thinks clearly, and behave bravely both emotionally and metaphorically in the face of an opponent.
-Muay Thai, when combined with modern military techniques, gives you the trust to tackle any situation.
+Muay Thai teaches you how to defend yourself and maintain your composure, think clearly, and behave bravely, emotionally and metaphorically, in the face of an opponent.
+When combined with modern military techniques, Muay Thai gives you the trust to tackle any situation.

-To be frank, Muay Thai is not for the faint of heart.
+Muay Thai is not for the faint of heart.
 It will put you through rounds of intense preparation in order to thoroughly assess your strength and agility.
-Muay Thai competitors will go through four or five rounds of training without getting tired, due to the aerobic exercise involved with this battle sport.
+Muay Thai competitors will go through four or five training rounds without getting tired due to the aerobic exercise involved in this battle sport.

-If you may, rotating your hips frequently by fitness and athletic events can help you later in life.
-This is attributed to the reality that it decreases your likelihood of getting hip fractures and other medical problems.
-Muay Thai is mainly a kickboxing sport with pushing and knee movements, but this is another important physical gain.
+If you may, rotating your hips frequently through fitness and athletic events can help you later in life.
+This is attributed to the fact that it decreases your likelihood of hip fractures and other medical problems.
+Muay Thai is mainly a kickboxing sport with pushing and knee movements, but this is another essential physical gain.

-After a long day, letting all the stress out in a big workout that involves you throwing punches and leg kicks efficiently channels all the negative out of you and takes you on an endorphin high, also known as the happy hormone which will leave you feeling refreshed after training.
+After a long day, letting all the stress out in a big workout that involves you throwing punches and leg kicks efficiently channels all the negative out of you.
+It takes you on an endorphin high, also known as the happy hormone, which will leave you feeling refreshed after training.

 Jun Muay Thai Camp is located in Lamai and is a conventional Thai gym devoted to offering the finest Muay Thai training possible.
-At the academy, they have students of all ability levels, from total beginners to advanced stadium warriors.
+The academy has students of all ability levels, from total beginners to advanced stadium warriors.
 If you are new to Muay Thai, Jun and his team will teach you the basics of the sport while also improving your power and endurance.
 They can focus on your health and technique if you have more practice.
-The Muay Thai preparation that they have at the gym is unrivalled on Koh Samui.
+The Muay Thai preparation they have at the gym is unrivalled on Koh Samui.
 Students from all over the world come to them for authentic Muay Thai instruction.

 The key Muay Thai camp in Koh Samui is Superpro Samui.
-Their courses are ideal for people at all ability levels.
+Their courses are ideal for people of all ability levels.
 The head coach has travelled extensively around the globe and understands that not everybody comes to practice for the same reasons.
 Some people train to practice self-defence, while others choose to stay in shape to lose weight, while others aspire to a professional career or want to plan for a fight.
-They will help everybody achieve their personal objectives because of the way their courses are planned and the large number of Muay Thai trainers they have.
+They will help everybody achieve their objectives because of how their courses are designed and the many Muay Thai trainers they have.

-Their gym is tucked away in a remote corner of the island, surrounded by beautiful tropical gardens.
-The stunning Ban Tai beach, which is commonly called Samui's no. 1 beach and best kept hidden by island locals, is just 200 meters away from the gym.
-The state-of-the-art gym, coupled with the tranquil setting, allows the Muay-Thai training camp the ideal location to succeed in the sport.
-The gym is 300 square meters of dedicated exercise room with all you'll need to make the best out of your workout.
+Their gym is tucked away in a remote island corner, surrounded by beautiful tropical gardens.
+The stunning Ban Tai beach, commonly called Samui's no. 1 beach and best kept hidden by island locals, is just 200 meters from the gym.
+The state-of-the-art gym and the tranquil setting allow the Muay-Thai training camp the ideal location to succeed in the sport.
+The gym is 300 square meters of dedicated exercise room with all you'll need to make the best of your workout.
 They have ten punching bags, a 66-pound boxing ring, a three-bay Crossfit rig, kettlebells, dumbells, Olympic bars, and a tire sprint field.

 Muay Thai is for you if you want to push yourself, lose weight, and learn to fight.
 It's a brilliant combination of high-intensity exercise and mental discipline, and we highly encourage you to try it whilst on Koh Samui!